andreihortopan/fpaanp/README.md

 ## To do

 - Add diacritics to text.
-- Move constants and styles to a separate file then import them all at once to each file which requires them.
+- Move constants and styles to a separate file then import them all at once to each file which requires them (especially with regards to the components which display a white div to the right of the menus, like `Membri`).
 - Check compilation warnings.
-- `tableView.js`:
-    - Refine the table view.
-Fit table to page size, no overscroll.
 - `menu.js`:
     - Change text color on hover.
     - Modularize submenu components using a single component which takes props to generate content dynamically.
 - `graphmenu.js`:
-    - Change icon color on hover.
-    - Change current canvas mode icon to download icon.
     - Check if imported menu size constants have been properly implemented in all styling options (for proper resizing when changing them).
 - `css.css`:
     - Clean css, eventually integrate via constants in `dropdown.js`.